 As much as possible, ensure that your pet is well trained.
 Training helps keep your pet fit and obey your orders.
 This bodes well for your relationship with the pet.
 Of course, it is not always possible to train your pet – for example, most of you would have no clue about what to say or do if you have fish and that is fair enough; but wherever possible do make an effort.

 Now to seal the article, there is that point so many are so skeptical about.

 Can Pets And Humans Actually Heal Each Other?

 The honest answer to this question is yes, but given that this requires a bit of leap of faith it is perfectly acceptable if you choose to sit on the fence on this one.
 However, do think about this: when you have a pet – whether it be a dog, a cat, fish or anything else – it becomes a part of your family over time, a near human if you will.
 There have been known cases of people passing away due to depression of losing a pet and vice-versa.
 Equally, there have been cases where owners and pets have cured each other’s depression.
 Therefore, it seems quite clear that pets and humans can actually heal each other.

-Your takeaway from this article should be that if you follow the basic premise of the crux of this article, you will go a long way in developing a more conscious connection with your pet.
-A more conscious connection is nothing but making your pet more receptive to you and vice-versa.
+You will go a long way in developing a more conscious connection with your pet.
+Doing so makes your pet more receptive to you.
 Certain people will argue that there is an element of supernatural to this.
 While that may be true, there is just far too much observatory evidence the other way to dismiss the whole thing.
 In a nutshell, keep your pet happy, make it feel safe and wanted, take it to the vet from time to time and above all respect and understand it.
 Your life will be much better for it.